 Over the years, and especially over the last few months, I’ve learned that to stop outbreaks and limit the spread of COVID-19, an effective contact tracing program must respond to the unique circumstances of state and local health departments.
 Effective contact tracing needs to incorporate cutting-edge technology, innovative data collection and analytics, and stringent information-security practices.
 Positive cases must safely isolate at home until they are no longer symptomatic and have shed the virus.
 Contacts should get tested if possible or otherwise stay home until the symptoms or the 14-day quarantine period has passed.

-Just like I wanted to offer to help in my home state of Massachusetts, I thought it was important to share more of what I’ve learned here by offering a five-step approach to contact tracing, as well some additional tips to building a successful operation.
+Just like I wanted to offer to help in my home state, I thought it was important to share more of what I’ve learned here by offering a five-step approach to contact tracing, as well some additional tips to building a successful operation.

 Five-step contact tracing